-Users should carefully review the therapeutic classification variables when conducting trend analyses or pooling years or panels, because Multum's therapeutic classification has changed across the years of the MEPS.
-The Multum variables on each year of the MEPS Prescription Medication files reflect the most recent classification available in the year the data were released.
-The Multum classification has changed over time by the addition of new classes and subclasses, and by changes in the hierarchy of classes.
-Three examples follow.
-1) In the 1996-2004 Prescription Medication files, antidiabetic drugs are a subclass of the hormone class, but in the 2005-2009 files, the antidiabetic subclass is part of a newly added class of metabolic drugs.
+Users should carefully review the data when conducting trend analyses or pooling years or panels because Multum's therapeutic classification has changed across the years of the MEPS.
+The Multum variables on each year of the MEPS Prescribed Medicines files reflect the most recent classification available in the year the data were released.
+Since the release of the 1996 Prescribed Medicines file, the Multum classification has been changed by the addition of new classes and subclasses, and by changes in the hierarchy of classes.
+Three examples follow: 1) In the 1996-2004 Prescribed Medicines files, antidiabetic drugs are a subclass of the hormone class, but in subsequent files, the antidiabetic subclass is part of a class of metabolic drugs.
 2) In the 1996-2004 files, antihyperlipidemic agents are categorized as a class with a number of subclasses including HMG-COA reductase inhibitors (statins).
-In the 2005-2009 files, antihyperlipidemic drugs are a subclass, and HMG-COA reductase inhibitors are a sub-subclass, in the metabolic class.
-3) In the 1996-2004 files, the psychotherapeutic class comprises drugs from four subclasses: antidepressants, antipsychotics, anxiolytics/sedatives/hypnotics and CNS stimulants.
-In the 2005-2009 files, the psychotherapeutic class is comprised only of antidepressants and antipsychotics.
-Changes in the therapeutic classification may occur between any years.
+In subsequent files, antihyperlipidemic drugs are a subclass, and HMG-COA reductase inhibitors are a sub-subclass, in the metabolic class.
+3) In the 1996-2004 files, the psychotherapeutic class comprises drugs from four subclasses: antidepressants, antipsychotics, anxiolytics/sedatives/hypnotics, and CNS stimulants.
+In subsequent files, the psychotherapeutic class comprises only antidepressants and antipsychotics.
+Changes may occur between any years.
 For additional information on these and other Multum Lexicon variables, as well as the Multum Lexicon database itself, please refer to www.multum.com/Lexicon.htm.